jessicabrinegar/jessicabrinegar/README.md

 - 👋 Hi, I’m @jessicabrinegar
 - 🌱 I am currently a software developer at [Electronic Caregiver](https://electroniccaregiver.com/), a virtual healthcare company located in New Mexico.
 My degree is in biology, and I have a professional background in healthcare and academic research.
-When I'm not coding, I'm spending time outdoors (biking, skiing, hiking, tennis), playing piano, reading a good book, or volunteering with [STEM Santa Fe](https://www.stemsantafe.org/).
+When I'm not coding, I'm spending time outdoors (biking, skiing, hiking, tennis), playing piano, or volunteering with [STEM Santa Fe](https://www.stemsantafe.org/).
 - 📫 You can reach me at jessicabrinegar@outlook.com

 <!---